TheBlob42/idea-which-key/README.md

 ## Customization

-You can customize several aspects of IDEA-Which-Key via variables in your `.ideavimrc`
+You can customize several aspects of Which-Key via variables in your `.ideavimrc`

 > Use the `:source ~/.ideavimrc` command to reload your config file